-- i.
-Companies in breach of established international norms, including the UN Global Compact and the OECD Guidelines for Multinational Enterprises. - ii.
-Companies whose involvement in coal or coal-based energy exceeds the thresholds set out by our Coal Exit Policy. - iii.
-Other sectors: - tobacco,
+- vii.
+Companies in breach of established international norms, including the UN Global Compact and the OECD Guidelines for Multinational Enterprises. - viii.
+Companies whose involvement in coal or coal-based energy exceeds the thresholds set out by our Coal Exit Policy. - ix.
+Other sectors:

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. - arctic drilling,
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-- iv.
-Companies involved in controversial weapons: chemical and biological weapons, nuclear weapons outside the Non-Proliferation Treaty, and depleted uranium, in addition to the exclusion required by law of cluster munitions (Oslo Convention, 2008) and antipersonnel mines (Treaty of Ottawa, 1999). - v.
-Internationally sanctioned entities pursuant to the lists issued by the OFAC, UN, and EU, as required by law. - vi.
+- tobacco, - arctic drilling, - oil sands. - x.
+Companies involved in controversial weapons: chemical and biological weapons, nuclear weapons outside the Non-Proliferation Treaty, and depleted uranium, in addition to the exclusion required by law of cluster munitions (Oslo Convention, 2008) and antipersonnel mines (Treaty of Ottawa, 1999). - xi.
+Internationally sanctioned entities pursuant to the lists issued by the OFAC, UN, and EU, as required by law. - xii.
 Sovereign debt instruments issued by countries having not ratified the Paris Climate Agreement.